alicewriteswrongs/dotfiles/README.markdown

 ### Included herein:

-Everything is in it's own folder now. `vimrc` and `zshrc` are modularized because I thought the single file was getting t0o complicated.
+Everything is in it's own folder now. `vimrc` and `zshrc` are modularized because I thought the single file was getting too complicated.
 If you want to look through them for things the easiest way is with a tool like [`Ag`](https://github.com/ggreer/the_silver_searcher).